Health, Wellness and Counseling

 aid and scholarship options for UD, please use the Financial Aid and Scholarship calculator.
 Financial aid is available to students with financial need as established through

 the FAFSA (www.FAFSA.ed.gov).
 On average, UD students are eligible for $14,000-$16,000 in merit

 What scholarships are available?

 UD has numerous scholarship opportunities.
 Please visit the Scholarships and Awards webpage for information about each award and the deadlines for the awards.

-The Yearbook fee can be removed by filling out the Opt Out of Yearbook form by the September 20, 2032 deadline.
+The Yearbook fee can be removed by filling out the Opt Out of Yearbook form before

 Address mail to your student at: